 T. Mahendrakar, R. T. White, M. Wilde, A. Rivikin, J. Cutler, K. Watkins, A. Ekblad, and N. Fischer (2021).
 Use of artificial intelligence for feature recognition and flightpath planning around non-cooperative resident space objects. (submitted to AIAA ASCEND 2021)

 Novel Object Detection Approach: To support the satellite project and beyond, we are developing novel object detection algorithm.

-Global Development: I serve as Senior Advisor on Data Sciences to non-profit organization Engage-AI on a project to leverage machine learning and artificial intelligence to find best practices in pursuing development goals, such as the UNDP's Sustainable Development Goals (SDGs).
+Global Development: I serve as Senior Advisor on Data Sciences to non-profit organization Engage-AI on a research program to leverage machine learning and artificial intelligence to find best practices in pursuing development goals, such as the UNDP's Sustainable Development Goals (SDGs).
 The work involves developing an AI-enhanced data platform drawing from disparate data sources to facilitate data analysis, finding useful patterns in the relevant data with state-of-the-art machine learning methods, and working with governments and NGOs to shed light on pressing development issues.

 Intrusion Detection: I am interested in pushing the boundary of the sorts of intrusions we can detect by taking known attack signatures attempting to learn novel vulnerabilities by generating variations of known signatures via convolutional autoencoders and generative adversarial networks.